Find the best Convenience Store POS Systems

 STEP 1 OF 4

 Here's what we'll cover:

 Convenience store point-of-sale (POS) software is specialized software to help convenience store owners automate and track fluctuating fuel prices, offer customers an efficient checkout process, and streamline inventory management.
 In addition to core accounting functions, common features of convenience store POS software include gasoline price calculation, spoilage reporting, and UPC code cataloging.

 The hallmark of a convenience store is quick transactions.
 Customers want to get in and get out.
 Inventory turns are quick, but many items are also perishable.
 Adding gasoline and diesel sales to the mix makes both the transaction size and the documentation complexity increase.
-Gasoline sales are regulated and price changes are a continuing challenge; prices must be set at the pumps, on signs, and in POS software; calculating inventory costs is also problematic as different-priced deliveries are mixed in the same tanks.
+Gasoline sales are regulated and price changes are a continuing challenge; prices must be set at the pumps, on signs and in point-of-sale (POS) software; calculating inventory costs is also problematic as different-priced deliveries are mixed in the same tanks.